Accelerating non-LTE synthesis and inversions with graph networks: Training

 \subsection{Building the training set}

-The graph network is trained with results from calculations performed with the RH code \citep{uitenbroek01} using the Lightweaver framework \citep{2021ApJ...917...14O}.
+The graph network is trained with results from calculations performed with the Lightweaver framework \citep{2021ApJ...917...14O}.
 Given the time consuming solution of the non-LTE forward problem, the ease of use of the Lightweaver framework facilitates the deployment of the generation of the training set in a parallel machine.
 Although the method is general, we focus here on results for \caii\, whose lines are widely used to infer the properties of the chromosphere.
 The \caii\ infrared triplet is routinely used to extract quantitative information from the lower- to mid-chromosphere, given that plenty of observations are available.
 In this work we make use of observations performed with the CRISP instrument \citep{2008ApJ...689L..69S} mounted on the Swedish 1-m Solar Telescope \citep[SST;][]{scharmerSST03,scharmer06}.

-The model atom that we used is part of the Lightweaver/RH distribution.
+The model atom that we used is part of the Lightweaver distribution.
 We use a simple atomic model that contains the five bounded energy levels $4$s$^2$S$_{1/2}$, $4$p$^2$P$_{1/2}$, $4$p$^2$P$_{3/2}$, $3$d$^2$D$_{3/2}$ and $3$d$^2$D$_{5/2}$, responsible for the \caii\ infrared triplet and the H \& K lines in the blue part of the spectrum.
 We also add the \caiii\ ground term to take into account all bound-free ionization transitions.
 The lines of the infrared triplet are treated in CRD, while the H \& K lines are treated in PRD.
+It is worth noticing that the CRD and PRD cases have different complexity levels.
+However, due to the large approximation capacity of the GN we do not need to adapt the basic procedure, except perhaps increasing the complexity of the GN by using more complex neural networks in cases in which the approximation error is unacceptable large.

 All calculations are made under the field-free simplifying approximation for the sake of clarity, but it can be lifted if needed without fundamentally affecting the procedure.
 This approximation assumes that the solution of the SEE is unaffected by the presence of Zeeman splitting in the energy levels \citep{1969SoPh...10..268R}.
 If the magnetic field is very large, one should add its effect on the SEE.
 In this case, apart from increasing the computation time for the generation of the database, one would probably need to add the magnetic field strength (and potentially its orientation) as a new parameter in the nodes of the GN.